11-years-old Alma Deutscher and her opera ‘Cinderella’: Sometimes you have to believe in dreams…

 Tell us more about the imaginary land with a music school you have in your mind –what it looks like and when you “visit” it – day or night, or…?

-What age are Antonin and the other composers there in Transylvania and what else do you do together apart from make music?
+What age are Antonin and the other composers there in Transylvania and what else do you do together apart from making music?

 There are different ages.
 The first composer I thought of there was shell.
 When I first thought of her she was still young, but now she is older and very famous and everyone knows her and studies her scores.
 But Antonin Yellowsink is just a boy, who is studying in the Mantonburg academy.
 He is about 14.